DennisSullivan/theSullivanClan/puzzles/pips/docs/INTERACTION_RULES.md

 Rotation does not occur during drag.

+Static nudge is removed during drag to avoid cursor mismatch.

 4. Drop Rules
-4.1 Dropped on a board cell
+4.1 Dropped on a Board Cell
-The system uses clickedHalf to determine which half is being placed.
+clickedHalf determines which half is placed.

 The clicked half is placed into the target cell.